Founder Rachael Finnerty (PhD), brings together her skills and experience

 To offer healthcare providers accessible tools to use music within their own scope of practise - to improve client outcomes and #RaiseTheBarInHealthcare.

 We believe every healthcare professional should have access to music as a therapeutic tool.
-Whether you're a music therapist seeking advanced training, a counselor integrating music into your practice, or a hospital administrator exploring wellness programs, the Music Therapy Academy is here to support your journey.
+Whether you're a music therapist seeking advanced training, a counselor integrating music into your practice, or a hospital administrator exploring wellness programs.

 To advocate for the benefits of music within one's own scope of practice, through collaboration and community partnership. #CollaborationIsKey